Rav Aux Battery Optima upgrade

 Feb, 2008.
 It would appear that the 12V "Aux" battery in the Rav is one of the weak points.
 Somewhat ironic in a battery-powered car, that the standard "starter" battery is what gives headaches to so many owners.
 This battery is used to run all the normal 12V accessories (radio, lights, wipers, etc) as well as the various computers and the charger timer.
 There is never a huge draw on this battery (as in starting an ICE) but it appears that if the battery is not 100% healthy, that things start to go wonky in frustrating ways.
 I replaced my original Aux battery back in May 2005.
 It has been working great until recently when - in the bitter cold, and after sitting for a day or more - my charge timer became erratic.
 Sometimes - with no warning - the timer would simply fail to start the charge sequence.
 The Aux battery tests as being "OK" but I still don't trust it.
 It was time for an Optima Yellow Top (made for deep discharge).
 The old battery will find new life as back up for my solar-charged LED house night-lighting system.

 There are three Optimas that I know will fit.
 A D35 (same size as is used in the gas Rav of the same year) a D34 and a D34/78.
 The D34 units offer more capacity, so I opted for that... and then found that the D34/78 was the same battery with additional side posts (for GM) that for some unknown reasons costs *less*.
-So I finally opted for the D34/78 from Amazon.
+So I finally opted for the D34/78 from Amazon..
 I paid $170 delivered.
-I see the price has gone up a bit in the two days since I ordered mine.
+The prices fluxuate though!

 Original Aux: Panasonic 50D20L-MF Maintenance Free battery (replaced with Trustart 11-May- 2005) - not sure about the rated capacity.